 - Temper harsh wording on draft to be returned to the author.

 - Be specific.
 Avoid “This works” comments, which are abstract.
-Better would be “Dialog contributed to characterization here.
+Better would be “For me, dialog contributed to characterization here.
 Neat!”

 DON’T FEEL GUILTY IF YOU CAN’T COME UP WITH APPROPRIATE COMMENTS.